Chrast: Sights

-The Baroque castle currently houses the Town Museum, which was founded in 1893.
+The Baroque castle now houses the Town Museum, which was founded in 1893.
 The former castle chapel is today a concert hall.
 The adjacent castle garden was created in 1903.

 The main landmark of the town square is the Church of the Holy Trinity.
 It was built in 1612–1618 by renewal of an old church and reconstructed to its current form in 1774.
-The oldest church in the town is the cemetery Church of Saint Martin.
-It comes from 1350.
-Church of Saint Margaret the Virgin in Podlažice and Church of Saint John the Baptist in Skála were both founded in 1696.
+The oldest church in the town is the Church of Saint Martin.
+It is a cemetery church, built in 1350.
+The Church of Saint Margaret the Virgin in Podlažice and the Church of Saint John the Baptist in Skála were both founded in 1696.